Mattersight/pact-net-messages/README.md

 ```

 #### 2. Tell the provider it needs to honour the pact
-Create a new test case within your service provider test project, using whatever test framework you like (in this case we used xUnit).
+Create a new test case within your service provider test project, using whatever test framework you like (in this case we used NUnit).

 * Note: PactUri() Only supports local file paths currently since the Pact Broker does not handle v3 specifications yet.